The Latest News:

 Whether you have used Roundup weed killer on your own yard, seen the container on a shelf in a store or have a friend who swears by its results, chances are you have heard of the popular product.

 However, if you have been feeling ill and may believe it could be linked to RoundUp use, you may wish to seek the advice of lawyer familiar with the RoundUp litigation.
-This webpage includes facts, the latest news, studies, and other details about RoundUp and the over 8,500 pending lawsuits, several dozen of which are being handled by our law firm.
+This webpage includes facts, the latest news, studies, and other details about RoundUp and the over 11,200 pending lawsuits, several hundred of which are being handled by our law firm.

-While less than a year ago you may have not been aware of the dangers associated with RoundUp, the weed killer has now been associated with non-Hodgkin’s lymphoma (NHL), constant media attention, and in August 2018, a jury verdict of nearly $290 million on behalf of a California man.
+While less than a year ago you may have not been aware of the dangers associated with RoundUp, the weed killer has now been associated with non-Hodgkin’s lymphoma (NHL), and constant media attention.

 According to the International Agency for the Research on Cancer, the main ingredient in Roundup, known as glyphosate, has been declared a “probable human carcinogen.”
 In 2019, more studies have revealed that RoundUp may be linked to an over 40% increase in cancer, specifically non-Hodgkins lymphoma.